Hiroshi Abe (actor): Turning point

-In 1993 he starred as a bisexual detective director in Atami Murder Case Monte Carlo Illusion written and directed by Kohei Tsuka.
+In 1993, he starred as a bisexual detective director in Atami Murder Case Monte Carlo Illusion written and directed by Kohei Tsuka.

-In 1994 he co-starred in Shinoidare (directed by Tatsuoki Hosono) with Koji Yakusho and received the Special Award at the Japanese Professional Movie Awards in combination with film Kyouju Luger P08.
+In 1994, he co-starred in Shinoidare (directed by Tatsuoki Hosono) with Koji Yakusho and received the Special Award at the Japanese Professional Movie Awards in combination with film Kyouju Luger P08.

-Starting with playing the role of the talented Rōjū Matsudaira Norisato in the 1995 NHK Taiga drama Hachidai Shogun Yoshimune, the number of appearances in historical dramas increased over time, especially in the Taiga dramas Genroku Ryoran(1999), Musashi MUSASHI (2003), Yoshitsune (2005) and Tenchijin (2009).
+Starting with playing the role of the talented Rōjū Matsudaira Norisato in the 1995 NHK Taiga drama Hachidai Shogun Yoshimune, the number of appearances in historical dramas increased over time, especially in the Taiga dramas Genroku Ryoran(1999), Musashi MUSASHI (2003), Yoshitsune (2005), and Tenchijin (2009).

 Another breakthrough

 In 2000, he secured a leading role in the drama TRICK, in which he co-starred with Yukie Nakama, he played the role thoroughly and used many photographs of his modelling era as self-deprecation material.
 In addition, he starred in the movie The Summer of the Ubume which was based on the novel of the same name written by Natsuhiko Kyogoku, and as a result, he help working on postwork of Natsuhiko Kyogoku's book Hyakki Tsurezure Bukuro - Ame which is also inspired by the movie.
 He wrote his impressions of appearing in this movie.

 His performance in the TV drama The Man Who Can't Get Married won the FNS Good Work Grand Prize in 2006.

 Popular at the time of the economy bubble, he appeared in the movie Bubble Fiction: Boom or Bust released in 2007.

-He took the voicing role of Kenshiro for the animated movie Fist of the North Star: The Legends of the True Savior released on 11 March 2006.
+He took the voicing role of Kenshiro for the animated movie Fist of the North Star: The Legends of the True Savior released on March 11, 2006.

 In 2009, Abe won the Best Actor award in the 63rd Mainichi Film Award for his performances in Still Walking and Aoi Tori.
 Abe also starred in Hideki Takeuchi's Thermae Romae.
 He then played a supporting role in Hirokazu Kore-eda's I Wish.

 Website

-Hiroshi Abe's personal website is famous in Japan for its simplicity and retro design, as well as for loading very fast.
+Abe's personal website is famous in Japan for its simplicity and retro design, as well as for loading very fast.
 It is used for benchmarking newly released production such as consoles and hardwares.